 I've seen people pay good money for nurse email lists that contain... a name and an email.
 That's it.
 No specialty.
 No facility.
 No state.
 Just "Jane Smith, [email protected]."
 Useless for anything beyond spray-and-pray.

-Here's what a nurse email database actually needs to include if you want it to drive real results:
+Here's what a nurse email database actually needs if you want it to drive real results:

 The "verified" part matters more than people think.
 An email validator should be part of any serious outreach workflow — because even good lists accumulate dead addresses over time.
 Scrap.io handles this through real-time Google Maps scraping combined with email enrichment, so you're not working from a snapshot.
 You're working from live data.